diladele/docker-websafety/README.md

     docker start websafety

-The full tutorial can be found [here](https://docs.diladele.com/docker/docker_windows_10/index.html).
+The full tutorial explaining how to run this Docker container on Windows 10 can be found [here](https://docs.diladele.com/docker/docker_windows_10/index.html).

 # Removing existing images and containers